danelee2601/snake-activation-function-pytorch/README.md

 x_2d = torch.rand(4, 3, 32, 32)
 out = model_2d(x)  # (4 16 32 32)
 ```

+I found that `FlexibleSnakeActivation` generally results in better performance than `SnakeActivation`.

 ## Reference
 [1] Ziyin, Liu, Tilman Hartwig, and Masahito Ueda.
 "Neural networks fail to learn periodic functions and how to fix it."
 Advances in Neural Information Processing Systems 33 (2020): 1583-1594.